If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Hard, pellet-like stools could mean your baby is constipated.

-Occasional constipation is normal, especially with formula-fed babies and when your baby transitions to solid foods.
-It could be a sign that your baby is not getting enough fluid or that he is losing too much fluid from the heat, an illness, or a fever.
+Occasional constipation is normal, especially when babies transition to solid foods.
+It could be a sign that your baby is not getting enough fluid or losing too much fluid from hot weather, an illness, or a fever.
 Occasional blood streaking on the surface of the stool can result when hard stools make tiny tears in the soft tissues around the anus.

-In a very young baby, consult your healthcare professional, who might recommend giving your baby small amounts of extra water.
-Give older babies plenty of breast milk or formula to drink.
-If your baby is eating solids, offer foods that are higher in fiber, such as fruit, vegetables, and whole grains, and add puréed prunes to your baby's cereal.
+Consult your baby’s healthcare professional, who might recommend giving your baby more fluid and can make a recommendation for the type and amount of fluid to give.
+If your baby is eating solids, offer them foods that are higher in fiber, such as fruits and vegetables.
+Consider adding puréed prunes to your baby's cereal.
 Check with your baby’s doctor about altering your baby's diet or using juices.

-Contact your healthcare professional right away if you see:
+Contact your baby’s healthcare professional right away if you see:

 The information in this section was derived from the following: